 That changed in 2002 when South Korea hosted the World Cup alongside their former colonizers, Japan.
-South Korea got lucky with the referees’ decisions until reaching the Semi-Finals and finishing with the fourth place.
+South Korea got lucky with the referees’ decisions until reaching the Semi-Finals and finishing in fourth place.

-It’s important to say that I do not condone rape, or assault or any criminal activity.
-I also will not be condescending with men who thing is okay to harass women.
+P.S.: I know these controversies don’t have anything to do with the movie, but I think it’s important to say that I do not condone rape, assault, or any criminal activity.
+And I will not be condescending with men who think it’s okay to harass women.

 Bom yeoreum gaeul gyeoul geurigo bom

-The beauty of every single shot is amazing, the movement of the camera, the setting is great as well and nothing is gratuitous, every single decision is a way to convey something to the viewer.
+Every shot of the movie is remarkably gorgeous, as is the movement of the camera and the settings.
+I believe that nothing on the screen is gratuitous, and every single decision is conveying something to the viewer.